C# Process

 using StreamReader reader = process.StandardOutput;

-We get the StreamReader
+We obtain a StreamReader

-for the standard output.
+for the standard output stream.

 string data = reader.ReadToEnd();

-We read all data with the ReadToEnd
+We read all the output data using the ReadToEnd

 method.